garrandall/popular-music-data/tracks/i-found-love-the-party.md

 I found a girl who's sheer perfection
 She keeps me moving in the right direction
 I'm on time and she's all mine
-Now im young at heart
+Now I'm young at heart
 But thats all fine

 I found a boy with the sweetest eyes
 He may be smart, but the boy is wise
-When he does the dance im in a deep trance
+When he does the dance I'm in a deep trance
-Now i'm hoping for a real romance
+Now I'm hoping for a real romance

 Mmm, my worries fade away
 He holds me tighter